Let’s talk about TATAR (or tartar if you prefer)!

 Apparently, the recipe for tatar is centuries old, and it’s not strictly a Polish thing.
 Many European countries enjoy it in a variety of different ways.

 In any event, it looks like tatar is becoming a part of my hubby’s life and it’s here to stay, for now at least.
-So to Karl I say ‘bon appétit!’ and to you I ask: what do you think?
+So to those who love it, I say ‘bon appétit!’ and to you I ask: what do you think?

 What IS the beef with tatar?
 Have you tried it?
 Do you love it?
 Do you hate it?
 Would you try it?
 I want to know!
 Do share:)